dpc10ster/RJafrocBook/docs/10-ORH-analysis.md

 ```

 ### p-value and confidence interval
-The p-value is the probability that a sample from the $F_{I-1,\infty}$ distribution is greater than or equal to the observed value of the test statistic, namely:
+The p-value is the probability that a sample from the $F_{I-1,\infty}$ distribution is greater than the observed value of the test statistic, namely:

 \begin{equation}
 p\equiv \Pr(f>F_{1R} \mid f \sim F_{I-1,\infty})